Nordgaren/Elden-Ring-Debug-Tool/README.md

 **[wulf2k](https://github.com/Wulf2k)** Original author of the target script and various other contributions

 # Change Log
+### Beta 0.8.5
+* Updated paramdefs for AtkParam, SpEffect, GameSystemCommonParam, and SwordArtsParam + added FinalDamageRateParam

+* Fixed bug with max value and spawning multiple items

+* Fixed PlayerIns not reloading correctly and added lock to Chr and Team type.

 ### Beta 0.8.4.1
 * Un-oofed the version number